t0nylombardi/blog/src/content/blog/the-state-of-ruby-on-rails-unleashing-your-web-superpowers-to-dominate-2024.md

 ---

 Hey there, fellow web aficionados!
-Ever dreamed of crafting web applications at warp speed while sipping on a fancy beverage?
-Well, strap in because I'm about to take you on a joyride through the marvelous world of Ruby on Rails!
-Picture this: you, your laptop, and the power of Ruby on Rails at your fingertips.
-Let's dive in, shall we?
+Let's talk 2024 – the year where Ruby on Rails (Rails) refuses to fade into the digital sunset, despite the shiny new toys trying to steal their thunder.
+Here's the lowdown, straight from the source.

 ## Origins of Ruby On Rails

 Alright, picture this: 20 odd years ago, a young, ambitious programmer named David Heinemeier Hansson(DHH) sets out to conquer the web development world.
+While working on the project management tool Basecamp at the web application company 37signals.
 Armed with a keen mind and a passion for simplicity, he creates Ruby On Rails—a web framework that's as sleek and stylish as a tailored suit on the red carpet.
-Drawing inspiration from his work on the Basecamp project, DHH crafts Rails with the goal of making web development not just powerful, but also pleasurable.
+Rails was first released as open source in July 2004, and it has since become a cornerstone of web application development, influencing many other frameworks and languages.
+Rails has the goal of making web development not just powerful, but also pleasurable.
 And boy, did he succeed.

 Ruby on Rails quickly gains traction, attracting a legion of devoted followers who are drawn to its elegance and efficiency.
 From its early days powering the burgeoning startup scene to its current status as a staple of the tech industry, Rails has come a long way.
 Along the journey, it has evolved and matured, incorporating new features and improvements while staying true to its core principles.